 - They would need to lease office space from an approved landlord.
 This is a requirement for WFOE approval and this would likely increase their office rent.

-- In addition to the employer taxes, their employees will need to start paying income taxes.They told us they thought their “independent contractors” were already paying all required taxes, but we told them the odds were overwhelming that this was not the case and their going legal would almost certainly cause their “independent contractors” to demand higher salaries to make up for their take home pay being reduced by having to start paying income taxes.
+- In addition to the employer taxes, their employees will need to start paying income taxes.They told us they thought their “independent contractors” were already paying all required taxes, but we told them this was almost certainly not the case and their going legal would almost certainly cause their “independent contractors” to demand higher salaries to make up for their take home pay being reduced by having to start paying income taxes.

 We then discussed the advantages of having a WFOE, including the following: